Who entered / participated

-The challenge is open to Quantum Computing experts and enthusiasts (post-graduate students, PhDs, academics, researchers, start-ups, or professionals in the field), and you can participate either as an individual or as a team.
-To access the technical details of the problem statements and for more information on how to submit, please register here.
+The challenge was open to Quantum Computing experts and enthusiasts (post-graduate students, PhDs, academics, researchers, start-ups, or professionals in the field).

 Winners will be offered unique opportunities for hardware access (scheduled for 2020 and after), and to work collaboratively with our industry experts from the flight physics sector.

-And throughout the competition we’ll be interacting with the QC Community, answering questions and clarifying the problem.
+Throughout the competition we interacted with the QC Community, answering questions and clarifying the problem.

 The exact nature of the prize for each of the five problem statements may vary.

-The potential benefits gained as an outcome if your solution is selected through participating in the AQCC include access to Airbus and industry experts for the evolution of the proposals, or alternative forms of support to develop the proposals further.
+The potential benefits gained as an outcome for selected solutions include access to Airbus and industry experts for the evolution of the proposals, or alternative forms of support to develop the proposals further.

 Participants are welcome to publish their solutions in scientific journals or on online platforms.
-However, the Challenge organizers ask that those publications be made after the submission period concludes (starting November 2019).
+However, the Challenge organisers ask that those publications be made after the submission period concludes.

 The intellectual property of the submission remains with the individual or team who submits the solution.
 Specific conditions related to the use of the entry are detailed in the Terms and Conditions available here.
 Participation in the AQCC is subject to the acceptance of and adherence to these terms and conditions.